 Trim it regularly

-Before getting stuck in, you should remove any loose hairs with a good-quality beard brush and then get to work with your trimmer.
+Before you begin to shape your beard, you should remove any loose hairs with a good-quality beard brush and then get to work with your trimmer.
 Start on a much higher setting than you need and gradually work your way down until you’re at the length you’re comfortable with.
 This will ensure you get rid of any long, unruly hairs without making any mistakes that you can’t correct later.

 You might find that you need to use different settings on some areas of your face in order to keep things a consistent length.
-The hairs under your jawline may grow faster than the hairs on your upper lip, for example, so there’s no one-size-fits-all-approach.
+The hairs under your jawline may have a faster hair growth rate than the hairs on your upper lip, for example, so there’s no one-size-fits-all-approach.

 Good beard shaping isn’t just about length and consistency, you need to set clear boundaries for your facial hair.
-Drawing these lines comes down to personal preference, but whatever thickness of beard you’re going for it’s crucial to keep them clearly defined along your cheeks and under your chin.
+Drawing these lines comes down to personal preference, but whatever thickness of beard you’re going for it’s crucial to keep them clearly defined along your cheek line and under your chin.

 Decide how high you want your beard to sit on the sides of your face.
 Fully shave off any hairs that grow on the wrong side of this imaginary line, using a reliable razor like the Classic Double Edge Razor – with the standard shaving techniques that you’d use to shave any part of your face.

-In the same way, draw a U-shaped line under your chin from one ear to the other, that reaches its lowest point just above your Adam’s apple.
+In the same way, draw a U-shaped line under your chin from one ear to the other, that reaches its lowest point just above your Adam’s apple to define your beard neckline.
 As a rule, this should be as far down your neck as your beard reaches, and any hairs below this point should be removed.

 Get the sideburns right